SasView/sasview/src/sas/sasgui/perspectives/invariant/media/invariant_help.rst

 fraction.
 However, the current implementation in SasView only allows for the
 former: extracting the volume fraction given a known contrast factor.

-.. warning:: The Invariant analysis window always tries to return the volume
+.. warning:: **The user must provide the correct SLD contrast** for the data
-    fraction using a default SLD of 1e-6 |Ang^-1|.
-The user **must** provide the **correct** SLD for their system and click on *Compute* before examining/using the value of the invariant displayed.
+    they are analysing in the *Options* tab of the Invariant window **and then** click on *Compute* before examining/using any displayed value of the invariant or volume fraction. **The default contrast has been deliberately set to the unlikley-to-be-realistic value of 8e-06** |Ang^-2|\ .

 Volume Fraction
 ^^^^^^^^^^^^^^^